bradwoods/react-xstate-js/README.md

 );
 ```

-## Example 3 - an action changing the state
+## Example 3 - an action's function changing the state
 ```js
 import React from 'react';
 import { Machine } from 'react-xstate-js';